Privacy, Personal Injury, and Social Media

 Social Media Posts Can Give the Wrong Impression

-To understand why personal injury attorney are so adamant about their clients avoiding social media, try the following.
+To understand why personal injury attorneys are so adamant about their clients’ avoiding social media, try the following.
 Turn on a cable news station like CNN.
 At the same time, open your Facebook feed.
 Compare what you see.
 Odds are, the news is reporting something “negative” (conflict, scandal, disaster), and your social media friends are discussing something “positive” (encouragement, triumph, humor).

-A hypothetical serves to illustrate.
+A hypothetical situation serves to illustrate how social media posts can hurt your chances of recovering personal injury compensation.
 Following a slip and fall accident, you are released from the hospital with an ankle injury.
 While considering whether to consult a slip and fall accident lawyer, you decide to have dinner with friends in one of the following ways (and you post photos and captions of the meal).

 Take a Break from Posting During Your Case